 Stay Hydrated

 Adequate hydration is crucial for kidney health.
-Water helps the kidneys flush out waste products and toxins, preventing the formation of kidney stones and other complications.
-Aim to drink at least eight glasses of water per day, and increase your fluid intake if you are physically active or live in a hot climate.
-Monitor the color of your urine; it should be pale yellow, indicating good hydration.
+And aim to drink at least eight glasses of water per day, and increase your fluid intake if you are physically active or live in a hot climate.
+Practically speaking, monitor the color of your urine; it should be pale yellow, indicating good hydration.
+Also, water helps the kidneys flush out waste products and toxins, preventing the formation of kidney stones and other complications.
 Avoid sugary drinks and excessive caffeine, as they can dehydrate the body and put a strain on the kidneys.

 Follow a Kidney-Friendly Diet